 21 Blogging Myths You Should Know Before Starting a Blog

-One of the most common blogging myth bloggers thinks they will earn money just by placing advertisements at the different locations of their blog.
+One of the most common blogging myth bloggers think is they will earn money just by placing advertisements on various positions of their blog.
 But, only this thing can not make any money, you must have a significant amount of visitors for making money and driving traffic is the hardest side of blogging.

 Today’s post I am going to share common blogging misconceptions from my perspective and personal experience.
 There are many blogging myths that you may have heard, but they are not true.
 There is no such thing as the dark side of blogging, but it also exists.
 These blogging truths are often neglected, however, if you are looking to start a new blog consider them.